boushphong/dsa/1. Data Structures & Algorithms/Dijkstra.md

 Heap = [(3, 2), (4, 2), (9, 3)]
 ```

 - Popping the next vertex from the heap, `Vertex 2` can go to `Vertex 4`.
 We found a new shorter distance connecting `Vertex 4`.
-Hence we update.
+Hence, we update.

 | 0 | 1 | 2 | 3 | 4 | 5 |
 |---|---|---|---|---|---|